Universal Relation between Entropy and Kinetics

-In the present work we derive and demonstrate a rigorous relation between a thermodynamic variable, the entropy, and a kinetic coefficient, the diffusion coefficient.
+In the present work we derive, based on first principles, a rigorous general relation between a one-time steady-state variable, the entropy, and the dynamic propagator of particle configurations.
+This relation holds arbitrarily far from equilibrium.
+When applied to single-particle diffusion, it connects the entropy with the late-time diffusion coefficient.
 The relation, in its most generality, is an inequality.
 It becomes an equality under specified assumptions.
+Such a relation would be very useful, because the abilities to calculate or measure thermodynamic and kinetic properties may differ substantially.

-\textit{Background}.
-Several general relations between thermodynamic and kinetic properties were proposed over the years based on the equilibrium theory of fluids.
-The Adams-Gibbs relation between the entropy of a glass-forming liquid and its relaxation time \cite{adamgibbs65} has inspired later theories of the glass transition \cite{KTW89,BouchaudBiroli04}.
-Rosenfeld~\cite{rosenfeld77,rosenfeld99} and later, independently, Dzugutov~\cite{dzugutov96} proposed a phenomenological relation between the entropy per particle of a fluid, $\hent$, and the single-particle diffusion coefficient, $D$.
-It reads $D/(vl)=A \exp[\rexp (\hent-\hent^\mathrm{id})]$, where $l\propto\rho^{-1/3}$ is the mean inter-particle distance ($\rho$ being the mean density), $v\propto T^{1/2}$ is the thermal velocity ($T$ being the temperature), $\hent^\mathrm{id}$ is the entropy per particle of the ideal gas, and $A$ and $\rexp$ are system-dependent phenomenological parameters to be found {\it ad hoc} by experiment or simulation.
-Outside the realm of fluids, similar entropy-diffusion relations were obtained for the specific case of a single particle diffusing in a random external potential~\cite{Dean2008,Seki15}.
+Several general relations between entropy and kinetic properties were proposed over the years based on the equilibrium theory of fluids.
+The Adam-Gibbs relation between the entropy of an equilibrium glass-forming liquid and its relaxation time \cite{adamgibbs65} has inspired later theories of the glass transition \cite{KTW89,BouchaudBiroli04}.
+Rosenfeld~\cite{rosenfeld77,rosenfeld99} and later, independently, Dzugutov~\cite{dzugutov96}, proposed a phenomenological relation between the entropy per particle of a fluid, $\hent$, and the single-particle diffusion coefficient, $D$.
+It reads $D/(vl)=A \exp[\rexp (\hent-\hent^\mathrm{id})]$, where $l\sim\rho^{-1/3}$ is the mean inter-particle distance ($\rho$ being the mean density), $v\sim T^{1/2}$ is the thermal velocity ($T$ being the temperature), $\hent^\mathrm{id}$ is the entropy per particle of the ideal gas, and $A$ and $\rexp$ are system-dependent phenomenological parameters to be found {\it ad hoc} by experiment or simulation.
+Similar entropy-diffusion relations were obtained rigorously for the specific case of a single particle at equilibrium, diffusing in a random external potential~\cite{Dean2008,Seki15}.
+The relation derived below is not restricted to equilibrium and applies also to the correlated motion of many particles.